bcgov/aps-infra-platform/documentation/concepts/secure-data-exchange.md

 **Services**: Services are API implementations described using an OpenAPI specification.
 They belong to a subsystem and expose functionality to SDX clients.

+Edge Servers sit in an organization's DMZ, where they are able to communicate with other Edge Servers in a secure and auditable way.

 ## Next steps

 If you would like to dive deeper or start implementing services on SDX, check out the